dukecon/dukecon_html5/README.md

     mvn tomcat7:run-war -Ddukecon.server.jsonUrl=https://dev.dukecon.org/latest/rest/conferences/499959

+## Developing using Node

+Initially run

+    npm install

+to install dependencies.
+Afterwards run

+    node node_modules\gulp\bin\gulp.js watch

+to serve the web pages locally.

 ## Reset IndexDB and Localstore

 To remove all local settings, including the latest talks, offline status, filters and favorties, open [dukeon-url]/reset.html
 CAUTION: this currently does not force purging of the HTML5-cache (i.e. reload files listed in cache.manifest)

+## Rest HTML5 Cache

+When using chrome use the following URL to manually clear it: [chrome://appcache-internals](chrome://appcache-internals)

 ## Run the Jasmine Tests